kity9188/Python/Readme.md

     3. ### Python Tuples
         * A tuple is another sequence data type that is similar to the list.
         * A tuple consists of a number of values separated by commas.
 Unlike lists, however, tuples are enclosed within parenthesis.
-        The main difference between lists and tuples are − Lists are enclosed in brackets ( [ ] ) and their elements and size can be changed, while tuples are enclosed in parentheses ( ( ) ) and cannot be updated.
+        * The main difference between _lists_ and _tuples_ are - Lists are enclosed in brackets ( [ ] ) and their elements and size can be changed, while tuples are enclosed in parentheses ( ( ) ) and cannot be updated.
 Tuples can be thought of as read-only lists.